 When to double mask

-It's only recommended that you double-mask in certain situations, said Gandhi.
+It's only recommended that you double-mask in certain situations, said Dr. Monica Gandhi, an infectious disease expert at the University of California, San Francisco.
 In areas where there is more ventilation, your mask can be less fitted, she said.
-So, for example, if you're taking a walk outdoors, a single cloth or disposable mask will do.
-If you're medically high-risk or you're in a location where distancing measures and ventilation are lacking, like at the grocery store, you might want to consider double masking.
+So, for example, if you're taking a walk outdoors, a disposable mask may do.
+If you're medically high-risk or you're in a location where distancing measures and ventilation are lacking, like at the grocery store, you might want to double mask.

-For children, who tend to be lower-risk, it's not recommended that they wear two masks, Gandhi said.
+For children, who tend to be lower-risk, Gandhi said she is concerned about recommending double-masking.
 As many parents know, getting a kid to wear just one mask can be a hard enough task to accomplish.

 "I am cautious about recommending kids to wear a second mask," Pollitt added.
 "I would rather focus (on them) wearing one mask properly and select a mask made from materials that offer high filtration."